abjelcic/DIRQFAM/readme.md

 as starting potentials and pairing field respectively.

-* Nuclide to be computed.
+* Even-even nuclide to be computed.
 Element name, followed by the mass number.
 If the element name has only one character, it should begin with an underscore, eg. <code>_C 12</code>,
 <code>_O 16</code> and <code>_U 238</code>.